The Need for Structure in Quantum Speedups: Introduction

-Our second contribution is more exploratory, something we put forward in the hope of inspiring followup work. \ We study Conjecture \ref{folkloreconj}, the one that stated that every\ $T$-query quantum algorithm can be simulated on \textit{most} inputs using $T^{O\left( 1\right) }$\ classical queries. \ We relate this conjecture to a fundamental open problem in Fourier analysis and approximation theory.\ Given a real polynomial $p:\mathbb{R}^{N} \rightarrow\mathbb{R}$, let
+Our second contribution is more exploratory, something we put forward in the hope of inspiring followup work. \ We study Conjecture \ref{folkloreconj}, which states that every\ $T$-query quantum algorithm can be simulated on \textit{most} inputs using $T^{O\left( 1\right) }$\ classical queries. \ We relate this conjecture to a fundamental open problem in Fourier analysis and approximation theory.\ Given a real polynomial $p:\mathbb{R}^{N} \rightarrow\mathbb{R}$, let

 be the \textit{influence} of the $i^{th}$ variable, where $X^{i}$\ means $X$\ with the $i^{th}$\ bit flipped. \ Then we conjecture that \textit{every bounded low-degree polynomial has a \textquotedblleft highly influential\textquotedblright\ variable}. \ More precisely: